Australian War Memorial, London: History

 The proposal to create an Australian war memorial in London was announced in July 2000, during the centenary of the Australian Federation.
 The memorial was designed for the Office of Australian War Graves at the Australian Department of Veterans' Affairs by Tonkin Zulaikha Greer Architects and the artist Janet Laurence.
 It cost an estimated £3m, funded by the Australian Government.
 It won the Australian Stone Architectural Award for Best International Project in 2006.

-The work was commissioned at the beginning of 2003, and the memorial was unveiled on 11 November (Armistice Day) 2003, the 85th anniversary of the armistice to end the First World War, by Queen Elizabeth II in her role as Queen of Australia.
+The work was commissioned at the beginning of 2003, and the memorial was unveiled on 11 November (Armistice Day) 2003, the 85th anniversary of the armistice to end the First World War, by Elizabeth II in her role as queen of Australia.
 In attendance was Prime Minister of the United Kingdom Tony Blair and the Australian Prime Minister John Howard.
 And also present were Simon Crean, Leader of the Opposition in Australia; Alexander Downer, Australian Foreign Minister; Danna Vale, Australian Minister for Veterans' Affairs; General Peter Cosgrove, Chief of the Australian Defence Force; the three principal chaplains for the Australian Army, Navy and Air Force; former UK Prime Minister Baroness Thatcher; and Geoff Hoon, UK Secretary of State for Defence.
 Around 3,000 people were present at the ceremony, including 27 Australian veterans and it ended with a flypast of Jaguars from No. 54 Squadron RAF.

 A metal plaque from the memorial was stolen in May 2013, but recovered and replaced before 11 November 2013.